MahjongRepository/tenhou-python-bot/README.md

 ![Build](https://github.com/MahjongRepository/tenhou-python-bot/workflows/Mahjong%20bot/badge.svg) [[Tests coverage]](http://mahjongrepository.github.io/tenhou-python-bot/)

+The project is not maintained anymore, and exists primary for historical reasons and references.

 Bot was tested with Python 3.7+ and PyPy3, we are not supporting Python 2.

 # What do we have here?